 - Trust your instincts.
-If you sense a situation is dangerous, it probably is. - Always sleep in pajamas, which include pants and a top. - Do not accept gifts, favors or loans from others.
+If you sense a situation is dangerous, it probably is. - Do not accept gifts, favors or loans from others.
 Most gifts come with strings attached, meaning they may expect sexual favors in return. - Choose your associates wisely.
 Look for people involved in positive groups and activities. - Be Alert!
 Contraband substances such as drugs & alcohol will weaken your ability to stay alert & stay safe. - Avoid high-risk places.
 These are places where it is difficult for others to see.
 Learn these places and avoid them. - It is never too late to seek Medical attention or help from staff.